bgiraudy/pythonCanvasScripts/README.md

 ## replicate_current_status table

 In order to see what the current status is of any table, you will have to include it in the replicate_current_status table.
-You will need to manually insert all of the tmp tables (CTRL-i), type each materialized view name 'fsuvs_{tablename}' under the 'jobname' column, and commit the changes (F11).
+In SQL Developer, You will need to manually insert all of the tmp tables (CTRL-i), type each materialized view name 'fsuvs_{tablename}' under the 'jobname' column, and commit the changes (F11).
+In any other DBMS ide, include the names of the base tables in a column named 'tablename', and inside the name of the materialized view under the 'jobname' column, and commit the changes to the 'replicate_current_status' table.

 ## Run downloadtables.py